Did school equip you with everything you ever needed to know, or did it leave some gaps?

-If you’re really honest with yourself, I’m sure you would agree that you didn’t get everything you needed from school.
+If you’re ambitious and driven, I’m sure you would agree that you didn’t get everything you needed from school.
 You might have skimmed the surface of a lot of important topics, but fundamentally, what you got was an education in four subjects: English or Language, Math, Science and History or Social Studies.

 I believe there are more important things to be learning.
 There is a cost associated with the education you’re not getting.